LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.20.0
+*Released*: 23 January 2020
+* Add utility method resolveErrorMessage that can be used to extract a string error message from API responses and convert some messages that are not very friendly for users into better text.

 ### version 0.19.0
 *Released*: 22 January 2020
 * Assay import editable grid button changes to match sample create (for bulk insert, update, remove, add)